Spittal/vue-i18n-extract/README.md

 --ci
 // Boolean
 // The process will exit with exitCode=1 if at least one translation key is missing or unused (useful if it is part of a CI pipeline).
 --separator
 // String
 // Use if you want to override the separator used when parsing locale identifiers.
 Default is `.`.

+--noEmptyTranslation
+// Boolean
+// Use if you want to generate a default translated string by using the key itself
 ```

 ## Config File